Bootstrap's components

 In case the pre-defined styles do not match your design, let’s say your favorite

-background is brighter than Bootstrap’s bg-primary
+blue background is brighter than Bootstrap’s bg-primary, you can override the

-class by using the override.css
+class by using the override.css file.

 Bootstrap’s default breakpoints